code-warrior/lofree-keyboard-layout/README.md

 # Lofree Mechanical Keyboard Layout for Mac OS X
 If you own a lofree Mechanical Keyboard, you’re aware of the fact that the numeric and the function rows have been shifted to the right by 1 key.
-This keyboard layout shifts the numeric row back to its original position, but leaves the function keys alone, and makes the key to the left of the delete key a dead key.
+This keyboard layout shifts the numeric row back to its original position, but leaves the function keys alone.

 This keyboard layout was created using the [Summer Institute of Linguistics’ Ukelele Keyboard Layout Editor](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ukelele).